I am excited to have Michelle James guest posting today on How to Make Tea Party Invitations as part of our Tea Talk.

 Michelle James is the owner of Michelle James Designs offering wedding invitations, announcements, scrapbooking products, and business products such as brochures and business cards.
 You can find her on Facebook and at http://www.michellejdesigns.com

-Get this beautiful encouraging teacup story printable when you subscribe to our weekly newsletter.
+Get this beautiful encouraging teacup story printable when you subscribe to our weekly newsletter, where you will get encouraging tips for family, food, and finance.